Chantu1/chantu1.github.io/README.md

-# rock-paper-scissors
+# Chantu's Portfolio
-Rock paper scissors website
+This website is a showcase of my current work.
+It gets updated sometimes.
+Maybe.